Toronto's Bike Share system has grown substantially over the past

 thousands of Torontonians and visitors.
 Ridership has increased from

-about 665,000 trips in 2015 to over 4.5 million in 2022 (if you
+about 665,000 trips in 2015 to 5.7 million in 2023 (if you

 build it they will ride!).
 In the chart below, one = 25,000 Bike Share trips.
 Almost every year, ridership records for